 - .1 Contractor shall have a minimum of five years proven satisfactory experience.
 When requested, provide a list of last three comparable jobs including, job name and location, specifying authority, and project manager. - .2 Qualified journeymen who have a "Tradesman Qualification Certificate of Proficiency" shall be engaged in painting work.
-Apprentices may be employed provided they work under the direct supervision of a qualified journeyman in accordance with trade regulations. - .3 Conform to latest MPI requirements for exterior painting work including preparation and priming. - .4 Materials (primers, paints, coatings, varnishes, stains, lacquers, fillers, thinners, solvents, etc.) shall be in accordance with MPI Painting Specification Manual "Approved Product" listing and shall be from a single manufacturer for each system used. - .5 Other paint materials such as linseed oil, shellac, turpentine, etc. shall be the highest quality product of an approved manufacturer listed in MPI Painting Specification Manual and shall be compatible with other coating materials as required. - .6 Retain purchase orders, invoices and other documents to prove conformance with noted MPI requirements when requested by Contract Administrator. - .7 Standard of Acceptance: - .1 Walls: No defects visible from a distance of 1000 mm at 90° to surface. - .2 Final coat to exhibit uniformity of colour and uniformity of sheen across full surface area.
+Apprentices may be employed provided they work under the direct supervision of a qualified journeyman in accordance with trade regulations. - .3 Conform to latest MPI requirements for exterior painting work including preparation and priming. - .4 Materials (primers, paints, coatings, varnishes, stains, lacquers, fillers, thinners, solvents, etc.) shall be in accordance with MPI Painting Specification Manual "Approved Product" listing and shall be from a single manufacturer for each system used. - .5 Other paint materials such as linseed oil, shellac, turpentine, etc. shall be the highest quality product of an approved manufacturer listed in MPI Painting Specification Manual and shall be compatible with other coating materials as required. - .6 Standard of Acceptance: - .1 Walls: No defects visible from a distance of 1000 mm at 90° to surface. - .2 Final coat to exhibit uniformity of colour and uniformity of sheen across full surface area.